-- 1. Warm up the engine by running the vehicle approximately five minutes. - 2.
-Place the transmission in gear with the parking brake applied. - Adjust the carburetor idle screw in or out until the desired idle RPM is reached.
+- 1.Warm up the engine by running the vehicle approximately five minutes. - 2.Place the transmission in gear with the parking brake applied. - 3.Adjust the carburetor idle screw in or out until the desired idle RPM is reached.
 Turning the screw in (clockwise) will raise RPM.
 Turning the screw out (counterclockwise) will lower RPM.

-The following variations to air screw adjustment should be noted:
+The following variations to air screw adjustment for 2-Cycle engines should be noted: